hotosm/hotosm-website/_people/archive/adolfo-fitoria.markdown

   Twitter: https://twitter.com/fitoria
 ---

-Adolfo Fitoria is someone who loves to solve problems with a text editor and a compiler, currently working on Tasking Manager.
-He is based in Managua, Nicaragua.
+Adolfo Fitoria loves to solve problems with a text editor and a compiler.
+He supported the HOT teach team during the Tasking Manager 4 development.